GoogleCloudPlatform/cloud-opensource-java/DECLARING_DEPENDENCIES.md

 ## Ensuring Compatibility

-If you depend on one or more of these libraries, in order to ensure that your own project uses compatible versions of them, follow the guidance below for your build system.
+To ensure that your own project uses compatible versions of these libraries, follow the guidance below for your build system.

 ### Maven